kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercises.md

 Write a query to analyze career progression by:
 - Comparing employees' current roles with their hiring positions
 - Identifying promotion patterns within departments
-- Finding employees ready for advancement (based on tenure, performance, salary relative to peers)
+- Finding employees ready for advancement (based on tenure, performance, BaseSalary relative to peers)
 - Suggesting career development opportunities
 Use subqueries, CTEs, ranking functions, and complex predicates.